-Creatures of habit is a cliché, but it’s true.
-Especially when it comes to our fitness routines.
+Creatures of habit is a clichéd phrase, but it’s true, especially when it comes to our fitness routines.
 We tend to do the same warm-ups, use the same equipment, and the same muscles.
-Even if we change it up on different days, our workout week still ends up looking a bit samey and can lead to a struggle with motivation.
+Even if we change it up on different days, our workout week still looks a bit samey and can lead to a struggle with motivation.
 Time to diversify.

 Gym challenges are a great idea to help bring some variety into your workout routine and get that motivation back up to boiling point.
 Not to mention the dopamine hit you get from accomplishing a goal.